dmerejkowsky/blog/content/en/post/0006-pytest-rocks.md

 # Switching to pytest

-Before diving into `pytest` specific features, let me point out that **pytest is +fully compatible with unittest**, so if you want to switch, you don't have to rewrite +all your tests right away :)
+Before diving into `pytest` specific features, let me point out that **pytest is fully compatible with unittest**, so if you want to switch, you don't have to rewrite all your tests right away :)

 ## Basic test